How I replaced an incandescent bell push light with LEDs. The bell push operates a door chime powered by AC from a bell transformer.

 - See How I Extended My Door Bell

 I have a Friedland Door Chime with its original illuminated Bell Push.
-It used an incandescent bulb, much like a fuse, until I converted the bell push lamp to LEDs.
+It used an incandescent lamp, much like a fuse to look at, until I converted the bell push lamp to LEDs.

-An incandescent bulb has a limited life and eventually burns out.
-These particular bulbs aren’t cheap (£8+) and are awkward to replace.
-So when white LEDs, which have a greater life expectancy, became available I used them to replace the bulb.
+An incandescent lamp has a limited life and eventually burns out.
+These particular lamps aren’t cheap (£8+) and are awkward to replace.
+So when white LEDs, which have a greater life expectancy, became available I used them to replace the lamp.

 Electrical Safety While Working On The Bell Push Light